Polarity and anti-distortive polarons in WO3 through epitaxial shear strain: Results Discussion

 \subsection{Domain width scaling with film thickness}

-The dependence of domain size on film thickness can provide valuable insight into the driving force for the formation of a ferroelectric or ferroelastic domain structure and can demonstrate the ability for a material to be used in nanoscale electronics.
-To investigate the domain size scaling in our \ch{WO3} films, we have grown them with thicknesses between \qtyrange[range-phrase=\ and\ ]{40.4 \pm 4.8}{196.0 \pm 10.0}{\nano\meter} and quantified the domain size in these films using PFM and x-ray \textomega\ rocking curves around the (004) peak of the \ch{WO3} film.
-For large film thicknesses ($\mathrm{t_{film} \gg d_{DW}}$), the domain size in ferroelectrics and ferroelastics follows a power law with a scaling exponent of $\mathrm{\gamma = 0.5}$, in analogy with Kittel's law for ferromagnets.\autocite{catalan2007, schilling2006} Figure \ref{fig:thickness}(a-c) show PFM images of films with different thicknesses, where the domain width (or domain period) is observed to increase with increasing film thickness.
+The dependence of domain size on film thickness can provide additional valuable insight into the driving force for the formation of a ferroelectric or ferroelastic domain structure and can demonstrate the ability for a material to be used in nanoscale electronics.
+To investigate the domain size scaling in our \ch{WO3} films, we consider films with thicknesses ranging between \qtyrange[range-phrase=\ and\ ]{40}{196}{\nano\meter} and quantify the domain size in these films using PFM and X-ray \textomega\ rocking curves around the (004) peak of the \ch{WO3} film.
+For large film thicknesses ($\mathrm{t_{film} \gg d_{DW}}$), the domain size in ferroelectrics and ferroelastics usually follows a power law with a scaling exponent of $\mathrm{\gamma = 0.5}$, in analogy with Kittel's law for ferromagnets.\autocite{catalan2007, schilling2006} Figs.\ \ref{fig:thickness}a-c show lateral PFM images of films with different thicknesses, where the stripe domain width clearly increases with growing film thickness.

-X-ray \textomega\ rocking curves are shown in figure \ref{fig:thickness}(d) displaying a thickness-dependent modulation in the [100] direction, which is not present in the orthogonal [010] direction and, therefore, must originate from the domains.
-The positions of the modulation peaks were measured by fitting the rocking curves using pseudo-Voigt functions.
-The domain period extracted from the spacing of the modulation peaks, which is consistent with that observed in the PFM patterns, is shown in figure \ref{fig:thickness}(e).
-A power law fit to this data yields a scaling exponent of \qty{0.68 \pm 0.04}, similar to the value found for \ch{WO3} films on (110)-\ch{YAlO3}.\autocite{yun2015}
+This is further confirmed by the X-ray \textomega\ rocking curve analysis, shown in Fig.\ \ref{fig:thickness}d.
+Here, we observe the presence of pronounced satellite peaks in the [100]\textsubscript{YAO} direction with the peak position depending on the film thickness.
+These peaks do not appear in the orthogonal [010]\textsubscript{YAO} direction and, therefore, must originate from the periodic stripe domains.
+The domain period extracted from the spacing of the satellite peaks is, indeed, consistent with that observed in PFM (Fig.\ \ref{fig:thickness}e).
+A power law fit to this data yields a scaling exponent of \qty{0.68 \pm 0.04}, similar to the value found for \ch{WO3} films on (110)-oriented \ch{YAO}.\autocite{yun2015}